jasminappleby/100DaysOfCode/README.md

 ## Edit notes

 - Flash Cards - Flipping the card over does not work on Safari, unknown as to why.
-- I did not complete day 30 due to illness, so I added an image of what I managed with 1 hour
+- I did not complete day 30 due to illness, so I added an image of what I managed to do within an hour
+- I was unwell from Feb 2nd (Day 22) to Feb 12th (Day 32), so some of the projects in between those days may be sloppier than others.
+It wasn't covid, but it might as well have been because it took over my life

 ## Contents